mike2151/Online-OH-queue/README.md

 `python manage.py createsuperuser` <br />
 You will then be prompted to enter the information for this account.
 The username can be whatever you want.
 Usually, it is a good idea to make it the same as your email.
 Once it says that the superuser was created successfully, you can exit the console window. **Do not lose this information**.

+#### Changing the Heroku Plan
+You will likely need at least a hobby plan to be able to handle the traffic of your course.
+You can do so by going in the resources tab and clicking `Change Dyno Type` to `Hobby`.
+It will cost 7 dollars a month.

 #### Changing the Site Name
 We need to tell the server what domain we are using so it can properly send password reset and account confirmation emails.
 First, navigate to `/admin` and enter the credentials of the superuser you just created. <br />
 Next, on the left hand side, click on `Sites`.
 Then, click on `example.com`.
 Change both fields to match what you put for the `DOMAIN_NAME` configuration variable from earlier.
 Finally, click `Save`